R-Suresh/Judicial-accountability-in-MA/README.md

 # BENCHMARKS: A Citizen’s Scorecard on Judicial Accountability

 This project aims to determine the conditions under which judicial rulings are likely to be reversed in Massachusetts.
 Focusing on cases appealed to the Massachusetts Supreme Judicial Court and Appellate Courts from 2008–2019, the goal was to use data science as a tool of investigative journalism to uncover never before-seen patterns of judicial behavior.
+This project was done as a class project in the CS 506:Tools for data science class @ Boston University.

 ## Ouestions we aim to answer